VarunTogaru/capstone_clone/README.md

 # Nmap Insight

-Nmap Insight is a local-first web application for building and running Nmap scans with a guided UI and structured results output.
+Nmap Insight is a local-first web application for building and running Nmap scans with a guided UI and structured results output

 ## Current Status